thelebdev/mangi-script/README.md

 # mangi-script
-Ubuntu Shell Script to setup Development Environment
+Shell script to setup development environment

 # Execution

-Download the .sh file in the repository and make it executable
+Download the .sh file and make it executable

-`chmod a+x my_ubuntu_setup.sh`
+`chmod +x setup.sh`

-Execute the script now:
+Execute the script

-`sh my_ubuntu_setup.sh`
+`./setup.sh`